Jacob Meyers Player Props: Astros vs. Guardians

-Jacob Meyers -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Cleveland Guardians, with Logan Allen on the hill, on June 9 at 7:10 PM ET.
+Jacob Meyers -- with a slugging percentage of .529 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Cleveland Guardians, with Triston McKenzie on the hill, on June 10 at 6:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-1) against the Guardians.

 Jacob Meyers Game Info & Props vs. the Guardians